 U.S. Permanent Residents

-For purposes of admissions and financial aid, U.S. permanent residents are managed similar to U.S. citizens.
+For purposes of admissions and financial aid, U.S. permanent residents are considered similar to U.S. citizens.

 International Student Visas

 In order to register as a student, Stanford University requires that all international students must obtain and maintain an appropriate visa status for their stay in the U.S. Prior to certification of an I-20 document, an international student must prove sufficient funds to meet one year of expenses while studying.
 Without written evidence of having financial support for one year, an international student will not be granted a student visa.